Himalayan Climbs & Walks Pre-Trip Newsletter Spring 2011 for Everest, Cho Oyu, Lhotse, Everest base camp, Island Peak

 - Cho Oyu: $250

-Each member should expect to pay the above tip no matter what.
-On our peak climbs, for a group Sherpa, who helps you to climb above the high camp or up to the summit and back down, expect to pay a summit-attempt bonus as follows: back to top
+- Expect to pay the above tip no matter what.
+On our peak climbs, for a group Sherpa (Tibetan or Nepalese), who helps you to climb above the high camp or up to the summit and back down, expect to pay a summit-attempt bonus as follows:

 The above amount of money may be split between climbers who were in the summit party.
-If you have a personal Sherpa, your tip will be at least 30% more.
+If you have a personal Sherpa, your tip will be at least the above amount or more.
 We request you to bring this money with you to basecamp in cash, and be ready to pay it there, as many of our staff are local and will not be returning to Kathmandu with us.
-Traveler’s cheques and credit cards may be of use in Kathmandu, but they will not work in basecamp.
+Traveler’s cheques and credit cards may be of use in Kathmandu, but they will not work in basecamp. back to top

-23) Website where your friends, family, and colleagues can read about your expedition.
+23) Website where your friends, family, and colleagues, can read about your expedition.
 There will be a website where your family, friends, colleagues, and sponsors can watch the progress of our climbs and walks.
-This website is a public service from SummitClimb.com.
-However, we rely on you to participate in making the dispatches.
-If you don't help out by calling in a dispatch, there will be no news about your team on the site.
-For a shortcut to our news page, please go to www.SummitClimbNews.com or www.SummitTrekNews.com .
-Once reaching the site please go to “recent news” and you will see the dispatches from your expedition (if you made any dispatches).
+This website is a public service from www.SummitClimbNews.com and www.SummitTrekNews.com .
+Once reaching the site please go to “recent news” and you will see the dispatches from your expedition.
 We have traditionally asked all members to become involved and to write or phone "dispatches" or reports about the progress of our expedition.
 However, these dispatches are only to be about your impressions of our climb and are strictly for public viewing.
-Please don’t confuse them with personal phone calls to family, loved ones, friends and colleagues at home.
+Please don’t confuse them with personal phone calls to family, loved ones, friends and colleagues at home. back to top

 24) Battery charging: laptop, ipod, mp3 player, and/or digital camera.
 On our climbs, we bring a solar charging system on the expedition that members have access to.
 As long as there is sun, we are able to charge batteries easily on the mountain.
 Be sure to bring your wall charger compatible to Kathmandu’s 220 volt current (when its working).
-If possible, please bring an automotive 12 volt charger for your laptop, digital cameras, ipod, and mp3 players, as you can plug it straight into our solar system.
 We encourage you to bring your own smaller solar panel, as these seem to work very well.

 26) Bring or buy a figure 8.
 Climbers, please be sure to bring a "figure 8" for rappelling/abseiling.
-Modern rock climbing descenders ie: "atc’s" do not work on fixed line, and are a liability because they slow you and the team down considerably.
+Modern rock climbing descenders ie: "atc’s" do not work on fixed line nor on frozen ropes, and are a liability because they slow you and the team down considerably.
 It is hard for some people to believe until they witness this personally, but we are asking you to believe it now.
 Please go out and purchase a figure 8.
 You may also purchase a figure 8 in Kathmandu.

 27) Bring spoon and cup.
 Please remember to bring your own personal cup and spoon for altitude.
 Bring it from home or purchase it in Kathmandu.

-29) Cho Oyu oxygen.
+29) Everest, Cho Oyu, and Lhotse oxygen.
+On Everest and Lhotse, you must have oxygen available.
 About half of our Cho Oyu team members use oxygen.
-Cho Oyu is not like Everest where oxygen is absolutely necessary, but many Cho-Oyu climbers prefer it because it gives them a little extra edge of "insurance" that they will be feeling as well as possible when resting in the high camp and on summit day.
+Cho Oyu is not like Everest where Oxygen is absolutely necessary, but many Cho-Oyu climbers prefer it because it gives them a little extra edge of "insurance" that they will be feeling as well as possible when resting in the high camp and on summit day.
 In addition, supplemental oxygen usage has been shown to markedly reduce the incidence of frostbite.
-Our Sherpas will try to help you carry the oxygen, and 3 four-litre bottles should be more than enough (2 might suffice) for Cho Oyu, and you also need the mask, hoses, and regulator.
+Our Sherpas will try to help you carry the oxygen, and 5 four-litre bottles of oxygen (or more) are recommended for Everest and Lhotse and 3 four-litre bottles should be more than enough (2 might suffice) for Cho Oyu, and you also need the mask, hoses, and regulator.
+Or, you can have the full set of five bottles plus mask-regulator-hoses.
 We 100% guarantee all of our bottles and oxygen systems, and test them thoroughly with the mask/hose/regulator set-up.
 We have our own oxygen analysis instrumentation, and we are able to certify the contents are 100% oxygen.
 Additionally, we are able to measure the volume of contents in the bottle.
 Our bottles/masks/hoses/regulators are 100 percent guaranteed and reliable.
 We always have spare parts and back up bottles, masks, regulators, and hoses.
-We have a 40% "buy-back" policy on unused oxygen, and masks, hoses, and regulators in good condition, so its like you are renting the oxygen and equipment.
+We have a 40% "buy-back" policy on unused oxygen, and masks, hoses, and regulators in good condition, so it's like you are renting the oxygen and equipment. back to top

 Here are the costs: